MKLab-ITI/hackair-data-retrieval/README.md

 All the aforementioned collectors have two json file as input; the *mongosettings.json* and the *crawlsettings.json*.
 The first is common for all collectors and is used for defining the MongoDB parameters while the second slightly differs among the collectors and is used for defining the crawl settings.

-Below, we specify all parameters of both files and provide an example of the *crawlsettings.json*.
+Below, we specify all parameters of both files and provide 2 indicative examples.

 Parameter | Explanation
 :--- | :---